-This 1.5 V Joule Thief circuit allows you to drive a LED.
-The circuit do not use a toroid, so it can not handle a blue or white high intensity LEDs.
+This 1.5 V Joule Thief circuit allows you to light up a LED.
+The circuit do not use a toroid coil, so it can not handle a blue or white high intensity LEDs.

 Remember that normally the red LEDs light up, barely acceptable way, when there is a minimum of 1.5 volts at its terminals.

-To make the LED lights with good light intensity, we have to increase the voltage applied across its terminals.
-To achieve this goal we use an electrolytic capacitor of 1uF, which will “save” an additional voltage.
-This voltage is in series with the 1.5V battery allowing the LED to emit a light of greater intensity.
+To make the LED lights up with good light intensity, we have to increase the voltage applied across its terminals.
+To achieve this goal, we use an electrolytic capacitor of 1uF, which will “save” or “hold” an additional voltage.
+This voltage is in series with the 1.5V battery, allowing the LED to emit a light of greater intensity.

 How the 1.5 v Joule Thief works?

-The left side of the 1.5 v Joule Thief Circuit diagram, with transistors Q1, Q2 and associated elements (R1, R2, R3, R4, C1 and C2 ), is an astable multivibrator.
+Looking on the left side of the 1.5 v Joule Thief Circuit diagram, we have transistors Q1, Q2,and associated elements (R1, R2, R3, R4, C1, C2), that work as an astable multivibrator.
 The multivibrator output is taken from the collector of transistor Q2.